getgort/gort-guide/bundles.md

 ### Explicitly Installed Bundles

-Command bundles can be explicitly installed using `gortctl`.
+Command bundles can be explicitly installed using `gort bundle`.
 Bundles can only be installed this way by an adequately-privileged user (generally an administrator), and are disabled by default.

 #### Bundle manifests